 Flower: infuse for a tea used for cold relief.
 Echinacea is active, dry it and then pulverize to a power and sprinkle on food and drinks.
 Try some young buds and feel the tingle on your tongue from fresh Echinacea.

-Elder Flower - Sambucus nigra, Caprifoliaceae
+Elderberry - Sambucus nigra, Caprifoliaceae

 Perennial, this is an extremely hardy deciduous large shrub or small tree, with oval, serrated leaves, and height between 12 – 15 – 33 feet.
 It depends on which variety you purchase.
 The flowers have a beautiful sweet scent and some have a lemony sweet scent.
 Starts blooming in June.